sudoAPWH/Dalix/docs/README.md

 And a few more including, but not limited to, Global menu bar, control center, spatial finder, and automatic dependency resolving without breakage.

-### The goal for DalixOS is is to be organized, stable, and user friendly and to be an OS that just works. ###
+### The goal for dalixOS is is to be organized, stable, and user friendly and to be an OS that just works. ###

 If you want more information, you can view our [FAQ](FAQ.md).
 Or, if you are feeling adventerous you can view [Misc](Misc.md).